EnzymeML/enzymeml-specifications/docs/model.md

 __init_conc__* `float`

 - Initial concentration of the measurement data.
+This must be the same as the first data point in the

 __data_type__* [`DataTypes`](#datatypes)